 - Understanding the tone of textual content

 Understanding the tone of textual content

 Tweets with less than 140 characters can wreak more damage to a brand than a full-fledged press release.
-A one sentence-long NPS survey response can hint whether the customer is happy or not.
+A one-sentence-long NPS survey response can hint at whether the customer is happy or not.

 A page-long customer review on a third-party marketplace can tell stories about a brand’s customer service efficacy.

 Text analytics can sift through all this structured and unstructured data to figure out whether the tone used in the text is positive or negative.

 How does that magic happen?
 Sentiment analysis makes it happen.

 Sentiment analysis is a systematic way of extracting subjective information using a variety of technologies including Natural Language Processing (NLP) and text analytics.

 Using sentiment analysis, it is possible to determine whether the user’s perspective about a product or service is positive, negative, or neutral.

 Predict emerging topics of discussion